arnavgautam/TreeHacks2015/HOLs/HOL-ConnectingApplicationsVNet/HOL.md

 - Directly connect a Web Role to a SQL Server running in a virtual machine through a simple virtual network
 - Configure a SQL Server virtual machine
-- Update and deploy the sample Web application to a Cloud App in Windows Azure
+- Update and deploy the sample Web application to a Cloud App in Microsoft Azure

 <a name="Prerequisites"></a>
 ### Prerequisites ###